First Taste: The Tasting Menu at P.F. Chang’s

-My experience was mostly positive at P.F.
-Chang’s Lahore.
-Here’s the rundown of the tasting menu:
+My experience was mostly positive.
+Here’s the rundown of the P.F.
+Chang’s Lahore menu:

 There are so many textures and consistencies going on here at the same time it’s actually kind of… wow.
 Crisp iceberg lettuce and crispy rice sticks served as a supple bed for wok-seared water chestnuts, mushrooms, and chicken.
 Absolutely delicious.
 Here it’s all about balancing savory with sweet, soft with the firm.
 I really enjoyed this starter, even though I think the lettuce wraps at Rivoli take the cake.